Complex Regional Pain Syndrome (CRPS) Attorney

-These symptoms may occur in the affected part of the body, usually the arm, leg, hand, or foot.
+These symptoms can occur in the affected part of the body, usually the arm, leg, hand, or foot.
 It can sometimes spread, such as to the limb on the other side of the body.

 Early treatment can provide improvement, relief, and even remission, and in other cases, CRPS may resolve on its own.
 Some patients with CRPS find little relief and may experience symptoms for months or even years.
-Unfortunately, there is no cure for CRPS.

 CRPS & Surgical Malpractice

 Navigating life with CRPS can be grueling.
 Unfortunately, there is no cure for CRPS.
 In many cases, CRPS can develop after the following: